fl720/UoP_Year4_Parallel_Programming/README.md

 * Lecutre 08 & 09 & 10: Introduce to GPU.
 Solving multiplication of Matrices using GPU platform (Aparapi).

 ## Mini Project
+A parallel version of matrix multiplication using Java threads or MPJ Express, that achieves good parallel speedups.
+It generates two random matrices of size N by filling them with random numbers, and multiply them together by parallel and sequential algorithms.
+Compares the result of the parallel algorithm with the result of the sequential version, element by element.
+Compare timings of both algorithms for parallel speedup.

+There is also a parallel version of solution of linear equations by the LU decompostion method.
+To simplified, "pivotting" is not discussed.
+AparapiAPI is also used to discover ability of GPU in parallel programming.